TheAlgorithms/Nim/stable_marriage/README.md

 Stable Matching has real-world applications in various domains such as assigning graduating medical students to hospitals, assigning users to servers in distributed Internet services, and market design.

-The theory of stable allocations and market design, including the Stable Matching problem, was recognised with the Nobel Prize in Economic Sciences in 2012.
+The theory of stable allocations and the practice of market design, which includes the Stable Matching problem, was recognised with the Nobel Prize in Economic Sciences in 2012, awarded to Alvin E. Roth and Lloyd S. Shapley.

 ## The Gale-Shapley Algorithm
 The [Gale-Shapley algorithm](gale_shapley.nim), proposed by David Gale and Lloyd Shapley, is a widely used solution for the Stable Marriage Problem.
 It guarantees a stable matching (marriage) for all participants and has a time complexity of `O(n^2)`, where `n` is the number of contenders or receivers (men or women).